-So if you are at risk of not matching, ask yourself a couple of questions ...
+So, if you are at risk of not matching, ask yourself a couple of questions ...

 What is the weakness in my application?
 Most, not all, U.S. applicants who did not match have a weakness in their application.
 If it is a board score or some disciplinary action, then some competitive specialties may not be realistic, especially in the SOAP.

-Do a modified SWOT analysis.
+Do a modified SWOT (strengths, weaknesses, opportunities, threats) analysis.
 What are the strengths of practicing this specialty?
 What are the weaknesses that I would not enjoy ... [i.e.] what about this clinically would I not like?
 What are the opportunities available in the specialty that would appeal to what I liked about emergency medicine?
 What are the threats to the other aspects of my life based on this specialty?

 Do you plan to reapply to the specialty you didn't match in?
 If you are going to try for your specialty again, you may choose to do a prelim year and reapply or to delay graduation depending on what your weakness is.

-Nicole Deiorio, MD, professor of emergency medicine and assistant dean for student affairs and colleges at Oregon Health & Science University: I definitely recommend a student take the first offer they receive, rather than wait for the second round.
+Nicole Deiorio, MD, professor and associate dean, student affairs in undergraduate medical education at Virginia Commonwealth University: I definitely recommend a student take the first offer they receive, rather than wait for the second round.
 The availability of openings goes down dramatically for the second round, so it doesn't make [strategic] sense to "hold out for something better."

 In general, I also recommend applicants use all 45 applications in the first round [of SOAP], although this should be discussed on a case-by-case basis with an adviser.